davidhadas/seal-control/README.md

 In case https is required, standard methodologies should be applied for signing the server certificate with public CAs.
 Where client side authentication is also required, standard mechanisms can be applied.

+# Future
+1. Can we avoid duplicating `rotURL` from RotCA to all WorkloadCAs?
+1. ...